Byron Nelson: Posthumous honors

 State Highway 114 Business through Roanoke, Texas is named Byron Nelson Boulevard, in honor of Nelson's residence; the street he lived on was recently changed to Eleven Straight Lane in honor of his 1945 record.
 In Irving, Texas a street immediately adjacent to the Four Seasons Resort and Club, where the HP Byron Nelson Championship is played each year, is named Byron Nelson Lane.
 A street in Southlake, Texas, Byron Nelson Parkway, was named in his honor, as was a street in a residential neighborhood in McAllen, Texas.

 On September 29, 2006, the United States Senate approved Senate Resolution 602 awarding Byron Nelson the Congressional Gold Medal, the highest award bestowed by the Legislative Branch of the United States government.
 The resolution cites Mr. Nelson's "significant contributions to the game of golf as a player, a teacher, and a commentator".
-Representative Michael C. Burgess (R-TX) sponsored the resolution, originally proposed March 8, 2006, well before Nelson's death.
+Representative Michael C. Burgess (R-TX) sponsored the resolution, originally proposed on March 8, 2006, well before Nelson's death.
 On June 27, 2007, Peggy Nelson, Byron Nelson's surviving wife, was presented with the medal.

 On April 23, 2007, the Northwest Independent School District named their second high school Byron Nelson High School.
-This is the first high school named in honor of Byron Nelson, and opened in the fall of 2009.
+This is the first high school named in honor of Byron Nelson and opened in the fall of 2009.
 The school is located in Trophy Club, Texas, near Nelson's hometown of Roanoke.

 Artist Chelle Adams painted two portraits of Byron Nelson in dedication which hang in the school's auditorium.
 Orange County Choppers built three choppers in dedication which were auctioned off.